About the fellowship

 What you can expect from the summer

 The coding fellowship is meant to fill the gap between what you learn in school (or other ways of learning to code) and what you actually need to know to work in the industry.
+We'll teach you the things everyone else seems to know, but that isn't covered in typical classes, like what front-end vs. back-end really means and how GitHub is used on real engineering teams.
 Here’s how we do that...

 The summer will be broken into two sections: